Rugby union in Argentina: History

 It was originally dominated by the British community in Argentina, but unlike certain other regions, it became successfully transplanted to the local population.
 For example, in its early days the River Plate Rugby Union (the ancestor of today's national organisation), had a membership whose surnames portrayed their English and Scottish origins - such as Anderson, Baikie, Bellamy, Brodie, Corry-Smith, Elliot, Jacobs, Leicht, Taylor, Thurn.

 Away from Buenos Aires, where the game's background is traditionally somewhat refined, Tucuman is a heartland for the sport, where supporters are passionate, and often burn the opposition's flag on the terraces.
-This is a region which has provided Argentina with some of its toughest forwards.
+This is a region has been known to produce many of Argentina's forwards.

 One of Argentina's main problems has been its geographical isolation, and despite Chile, Uruguay and to a much lesser extent, Brazil playing the game, Argentina towers above them, and has not had a reasonable match on the continent.
 Its first contact with a team outside the continent was in 1910, when the British and Irish Lions led by J. Raphael toured Argentina, winning all six matches, scoring 213 points, and conceding a mere 31.
 The British Lions returned to Argentina in 1927, that time led by David MacMyn, playing 9 matches, 4 of them against the Argentina national team.
 Other rivals of the Lions during the tour included CA San Isidro, Buenos Aires FC, and Gimnasia y Esgrima de Buenos Aires.
 The Lions would make a third tour on Argentina in 1936, playing 10 matches.

 Other team that toured on Argentina were the Junior Springboks in 1932, that won all eight matches played.

 During the post-War period, the France national team toured Argentina in 1954 playing several matches v. local clubs and combined teams and even the Argentine side.
 A total of 14 matches were played by France in the country, winning all of them.

-The national team also turned its sights overseas, touring South Africa in 1965, and despite faring badly there, they made contact with Izak van Heerden, the Natal coaching genius who would revolutionise Argentine rugby in the late 1960s.
-Van Heerden's coaching was not the only turnaround in Argentina's fortunes at this time, it also saw the emergence of Hugo Porta, who is arguably the greatest Argentine player of all time, and some outstanding packs.
+The national team also turned its sights overseas, touring South Africa in 1965, and despite an underwhelming performance, they contacted Izak van Heerden, the Natal coaching genius who would revolutionize Argentine rugby in the late 1960s.
+Argentina also saw the emergence of Hugo Porta, who is widely considered one of the greatest Argentine player of all time.

 In the 1970s, major Argentine rugby clubs included Rosario A.C., Buenos Aires, Gimnasia y Esgrima de Buenos Aires and both teams from San Isidro, C.A.
 San Isidro ("CASI"), and San Isidro Club (mostly known for their acronyms, "CASI" and "SIC" respectively).

-Argentina has long been seen as the biggest power outside the Six Nations and the Tri Nations; between 1981-90 in four tests, England won only two out of four, and Scotland lost both tests on their 1994 tour.
+Argentina has long been seen as the biggest power outside the Six Nations and the Tri Nations; between 1981 and 1990 in four tests, England won only two out of four, and Scotland lost both tests on their 1994 tour.